ILikeDogz/Rust_Watch_Project/README.md

   Description:

   This is the main state machine that handles the UI of the entire watch, it was designed with the intent to only support three button inputs (back, select, and the imu which replaces button 3) and a rotary encoder.
 The states were designed to be based on layers of menus, and the current implementation is definitely still a WIP.
-The UI.rs file also includes methods for animations, navigation caching images, brightness and time adjustment, and etc it is currently doing too much and definitely needs to be cleaned up.
+The ui.rs file also includes methods for animations, navigation caching images, brightness and time adjustment, and etc it is currently doing too much and definitely needs to be cleaned up.
 A simple stack with pop and push is used to track the state for purposes of the back button functionality.
 The state machine currently is definitely a bit overcomplicated and the file includes nearly anything relating to the UI is in this file.